-Once the header has been mounted to the combine and raised, use the hand crank on the transport cart to lower it to the ground via its straps.
-Disconnect the straps from the header.
+5. Once the header is mounted to the combine and raised (see section 12.4), use the hand crank on the transport cart to lower it to the ground.
+Disconnect the straps.

 12.3.1 - Transport Storage

 The draw bar and transport can be hooked together and towed to a storage location.